Jimmy-Thompson/GigSafeJobBoard/replit.md

 ### November 17, 2025
 -   **Auto-Scroll to Results:** Implemented smooth auto-scroll behavior when users click "Search Jobs" button:
     -   **UX Improvement:** After applying filters and clicking "Search Jobs", the page now automatically scrolls to show the job results, eliminating user confusion
-    -   **Smart Triggering:** Auto-scroll only activates on explicit "Search Jobs" button clicks or Enter key presses, not on auto-triggered searches (certification add/remove)
+    -   **Smart Triggering:** Auto-scroll only activates on explicit "Search Jobs" button clicks, not on Enter key presses or auto-triggered searches (certification add/remove, filter changes)
     -   **Smooth Animation:** Uses native `scrollIntoView()` with smooth behavior for polished transitions
     -   **Header Offset:** Added `scroll-margin-top: 80px` to `.jobs-container` to prevent sticky header from covering results
     -   **Scroll Reset:** Resets internal scroll position to top of job list container for each new search